IHC volunteer opportunities

 Volunteers are needed to staff the storeroom on Saturday mornings from 9:00 a.m. to 11:00 a.m.
 The responsibilities of the volunteer includes: welcoming guests, helping them find items, and asking them to fill out a form describing what they are borrowing.
 Sometimes it becomes an informal English lesson, as residents ask what the names are for certain items.
 A handout with pictures and the names of kitchen utensils is available, as well as information about garage sales and places to buy second-hand items.
 Volunteering is a great way to help newcomers as well as meet people from all over the world!

-If you would like to consider volunteering one Saturday a month (or every 2 months), please fill out the IHC volunteer application form or contact the Lending Storeroom coordinator, Keach Sasamori (firstname.lastname@example.org).
+If you would like to consider volunteering one Saturday a month (or every 2 months), please contact the Lending Storeroom coordinator, Keach Sasamori (firstname.lastname@example.org).

 We are always happy to accept donated kitchen items such as rice cookers, toasters, irons, pots, pans, fans, lamps, etc.